mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 they're like a pillar of the community or whatever.
 And like that's a really hard situation and you have to kind of get rid of those people.
-Or like get them to modify their behavior, which is something that we've done fairly well in party corgi.
+Or like get them to modify their behavior, which is something that we've done fairly well in Party Corgi.
-I think like when it comes to enforcement, we do things publicly as much as possible because I firmly believe that every action that you take, uh, uh, with something that is like a code of conduct violation or something like that, or something that could be grown into a code of conduct violation is a communication with the people who are lurking in your community.
+I think like when it comes to enforcement, we do things publicly as much as possible because I firmly believe that every action that you take, uh, uh, with something that is like a code of conduct violation or something like that, or something that could be grown into a code of conduct violation is a communication with the people who are lurking in your community, right?
-Right.
 So the only way that you have a conversation with people who don't participate daily in conversation is for them to see what actions you're taking.
 Right?
 So the actions you take have to be very clear and public and firm, uh, in many cases.
 And if there needs to be follow up discussion with a particular